|Tuition fee type||Cost (per annum)|

-Through the study of behavioural, physical and life sciences, this degree prepares you for a highly rewarding career in sports science support, physical fitness and health promotion.
-Many of our graduates also continue to study at MSc level.
+Through the multi-disciplinary study of the behavioural, physical and life sciences, this degree prepares you for a highly rewarding career in sports or exercise contexts - including scientific support, rehabilitation, exercise training and health promotion.

 Thanks to strong links with industry partners, we have a clear understanding of the needs and expectations of employers and are able to design the course with your future employability in mind.

-Formal work-related learning opportunities can be taken to apply your skills through work placements within the industry during your final year.
+Formal work-related learning opportunities can be taken to apply your skills through work placements during your final year.

-We can say with certainty that the School of Sport and Exercise Science at LJMU is one of the best places in the country to study sports science.
+We can say with certainty that the School of Sport and Exercise Sciences at LJMU is one of the best places in the country to study sport and exercise science.
 It pioneered the first degree of its kind in 1975 and is now formally recognised as a centre for world-leading research in the field.

 What you will study on this degree

 Please see guidance on core and option modules for further information on what you will study

 - Biomechanical Foundations

 - Physical Activity, Sedentary Behaviour and Health Foundations

 - Applied Sport and Exercise Principles